Skip to main content

 The Shoulder

 Ratchet pull is the classic.
 Harness drag stunts cause the same load.
 The forces go through the rotator cuff, the AC joint, and the long head of the biceps.
-Chronic shoulder impingement is one of the more common career-altering injuries reported by working stunt performers, especially in the late 30s and 40s.
+Chronic shoulder impingement is a frequent complaint among performers who do harness and ratchet work, and it tends to show up in the late 30s and 40s.
 SLAP tears and labrum damage are the surgical endpoint when the cumulative load wins.

 For deeper connective tissue work, performers typically reach for the BPC-157/TB-500 combo, which ships as a pre-mixed blend in a single vial.
 BPC-157 sends the repair signals; TB-500 (Thymosin Beta-4) mobilizes cells to the site of injury and supports the actin cytoskeleton dynamics that connective tissue uses to remodel.
 The combo is what gets used when there is a flagged partial SLAP, a labrum on MRI, or chronic patellar tendinopathy that has been sticking around.